 Today Lido di Ostia is a large residential quarter still part of the municipality of Rome, but the Romans continue to go there on a daily basis using the electric railway: private beach facilities have special rate arrangements with companies and public offices.

 Some sections of the beach can be freely accessed, but they have limited facilities.
-In recent years a very long free beach has been opened to the public south of Lido di Ostia.
+In recent years a very long free beach was opened to the public south of Lido di Ostia.
 It belonged to a summer residence of the President of the Republic.
 People used to trespass through holes in the fence and the beach became known as il Buco (the Hole): it was not a beach for families to say the least.
-In the end a minor section was retained by the Presidential residence and it was better guarded while the major part of the beach was opened to the public: it is divided into two sections: one known as i cancelli (the gates) is a sort of expansion of the free beaches of Lido di Ostia; the other, known as Capocotta, caters for naturists.
+In the end a minor section was retained for the Presidential residence and it was better guarded, while the major part of the beach was opened to the public: it is divided into two sections: one known as I Cancelli (the gates) is a sort of expansion of the free beaches of Lido di Ostia; the other, known as Capocotta, caters for naturists.

 Other Days of Peace pages: